 "We are so grateful to the Williams for making this investment in MiraCosta College and its students," says Elaine Dodge, Associate Development Director of the MiraCosta College Foundation.

 A charitable gift annuity is a wonderful way of securing a charitable tax deduction and lifetime income while assisting students.
-The full tax and income benefits of establishing a charitable gift annuity is explained in detail below.
+The full tax and income benefits of establishing a charitable gift annuity are explained in detail on our website.